-The Third Street Bridge, also known as the "Lefty O'Doul Bridge", is scheduled for rehabilitation work to sustain the integrity of the bridge and to address corrosion issues.
+The Third Street Bridge is now scheduled for rehabilitation work to sustain the integrity of the bridge and to address corrosion issues.
 The project scope will involve repairs or replacement of damaged steel members, welds, concrete counterweights, support piles, bridge fenders, spot removal of rust and associated priming and recoating, removal and replacement of the steel bridge deck and other associated work.

 With a large portion of the work occurring above or within the navigable waters of Mission Bay and the Mission Bay Channel, extensive work will be performed from barges including structural restoration both above and below the waterline.

 Mission Critical’s ability to quickly ramp up to rapidly develop content – through interviews, discovery, and original writing – is a key benefit we bring to our client teams, both new and long-standing.

 On this Third Street project, Mission Critical concisely narrated CEC’s capacities, systems, and experiences relative to the rehabilitation scope.
 We extended this effort to uncover connections in experience, personnel and approach that supported the value of CEC in meeting the City’s goals for the project.
 Ultimately, Mission Critical and CEC created a successful document to reflect their winning team for this Third Street Bridge Rehabilitation Project.